wmeimg2005/dreamtime/README.md

 # DreamTime

-DreamTime is an application that allows you to use the power of your CPU or GPU to transform photos of people and get free entertainment, the goal of DreamTime is to offer a **CLI** to process photos from the console and a new **GUI** (Graphical user interface) to use the program easily.
+DreamTime allows you to use the power of your CPU or GPU to transform photos that give you free entertainment, something that in the past you could only dream...

+DreamTime offers a version in CLI (Command Line Interface) and one in GUI (Graphical User Interface):

-- The CLI version allows you to transform photos using commands, with this you can create automated systems such as _bots, web pages or a new GUI_.
+- The CLI version allows you to transform photos using commands, with this you can create automated systems such as _bots, web pages or even a new GUI_.
 Use the argument `--help` to get more information about usage, keep in mind that the CLI by itself **does not have** a cropping system so you will have to manually resize your photos to 512x512

 - The GUI version is a new friendly interface that includes a cropping system, so you only have to tell the program which photo you want to transform and you will get results in a few clicks.